 - Resist the urge to arrive late.
-It’s almost counter-intuitive but showing up early as a networking event is a much better strategy than getting there on the later side.
+It’s almost counter-intuitive, but showing up early at a networking event is a much better strategy than getting there on the later side.
 As a first attendee.
 You’ll notice that its calmer and quieter and people won’t have settled into groups yet, it’s easier to find other people who don’t have conversations partners yet.

 - Share your passion.
 Win people over with your enthusiasm for your product or service.
-Leave a lasting impression by telling a story about why you are inspired to create your company.
-Talking about what you enjoy is often contagious, too.
-When you get people to share their passions it creates a memorable two-way conversation.
+Leave a lasting impression by telling a story about why you were inspired to create your company.
+Talking about what you enjoy is often contagious.
+When you get people to share their passions, it creates a memorable two-way conversation.

-- Smile.
-It’s a simple but often overlooked-rule of engagement.
-By smiling.
-You’ll put your nervous self at ease., and you’ll also come across as warm and inviting to others.
+- It’s a simple but often overlooked rule of engagement.
+By smiling, you’ll put your nervous self at ease., and you’ll also come across as warm and inviting to others.
 Remember to smile before you enter the room, or before you start your next conversation.
-And if you’re really dreading the Event? check the negative attitude at the door
+And if you’re really dreading the event?
+Check the negative attitude at the door

 The 20 Best Networking Questions to Ask